bblanimation/render-farm-client/README.md

     * Options:
         * -v  // verbose (this option isn't too helpful yet...)
         * -t  // performs render in testing mode; no render processes will be queued
-        * -r  // when opening a new file, the script will search recursively through ~/filmmaking/ for all files matching '*.blend'
+        * -r  // when opening a new file, the script will search recursively through ~/filmmaking/ for all files matching '<wildcard>.blend'

 * $ python sendSpecificFiles [options] {framesList}